 Most pilots require aviation medical certificates.
 Some pilots, such as sports pilots and balloon pilots, aren't required to obtain an aviation medical certificate.
 The rest of us, however, need to pass an aviation medical exam to legally utilize the privileges of our pilot certificates.

 Aviation medical exams can be a source of anxiety for many.
 Will you pass?
 What exactly is the examiner looking for?
 Is my eyesight good enough?
 Should I disclose certain health problems on the forms?
 What happens if I don’t pass?

 There are a lot of questions surrounding the aviation medical exam.
 Even the healthiest of people get nervous before an exam.
 After all, a lot is at stake.
 The good news is that most applicants pass the exam—sometimes it just takes a while.

 Do Your Research

 If you’re perfectly fit and healthy, you have nothing to worry about.
-Most of us have some minor health glitches, though.
-If you do, you should check up on whether any of these problems will disqualify you or which will require a special issuance medical certificate will not only help calm your fears but will provide you with valuable information for your doctor.
+Most of us do have some minor health glitches, though.
+If you do, you should check up on whether any of these problems will disqualify you.
+Others may require you to get a special medical certificate.
+Getting one will give your doctor important information about your health.

 You’ll want to show up prepared, so if you’re concerned about a specific medical condition?
 Make sure you prepare yourself by doing some research before you show up for your appointment.
 The FAA's medical exam guide online to find out about specific health problems.
 Also, there are a lot of other online resources available for free that can guide you in the right direction.

 Or you might find that your condition is a non-issue after all.
 For example, mild depression that is stable or completely resolved isn't an issue.
 Major depression treated with medication will require a review by the FAA and a special issuance.